 NWU is directly correlated with degree of hypoattenuation, which is already considered a visual cue in treatment decision-making.
-The American Stroke Association American Heart Association (ASA/AHA) guidelines state that the administration of alteplase is recommended in the setting of 'mild to moderately' extensive early ischaemic changes on CT but should not be administered to patients showing extensive regions of 'clear hypoattenuation'.19 However, no specific thresholds are stated regarding the extent of ischaemic changes (eg, ASPECTS threshold), or regarding the degree of hypoattenuation that defines 'clear hypoattenuation'.
+The American Stroke Association American Heart Association (ASA/AHA) guidelines state that the administration of alteplase is recommended in the setting of 'mild to moderately' extensive early ischaemic changes on CT but should not be administered to patients showing extensive regions of 'clear hypoattenuation'.
+19 However, no specific thresholds are stated regarding the extent of ischaemic changes (eg, ASPECTS threshold), or regarding the degree of hypoattenuation that defines 'clear hypoattenuation'.
 In line with this, the rate of IVT administration in this patient cohort was not different when comparing patients with high versus low NWU emphasising that the degree of hypoattenuation is currently not used in imaging triage of patients with wake-up stroke.

 Recently, the MissPerfeCT study tested whether a CT hypoperfusion-hypodensity mismatch may identify patients with ischaemic stroke within 4.5 hours of symptom onset as a method to enable thrombolytic treatment in patients with wake-up stroke without using automated CTP imaging tools or MRI.
 The rationale behind this study was to identify patients with lower infarct progression, defined by evident hypoperfusion but absent hypoattenuation (= net water uptake as indicator of vasogenic oedema and therefore irreversible tissue injury).
-Still, the question remains whether IVT may be administered safely in patients with wake-up stroke showing tissue hypodensity.20 and highly relevant in the context of endovascular treatment and IVT.
+Still, the question remains whether IVT may be administered safely in patients with wake-up stroke showing tissue hypodensity.

+The presence and the extent of early ischaemic changes for treatment selection is a major topic in stroke research and highly relevant in the context of endovascular treatment and IVT.
 ASPECTS and NWU reflect both dimensions of lesion progression in early stroke CT.
-While ASPECTS is used as an estimator of the lesion extent, NWU might be interpreted as indicator of 'ischemia depth' per volume, which has been described as precise tool to determine irreversible tissue injury.21 In the past, it has been observed that the extent of hypoattenuation was predictive of the clinical response to IVT.22 Second, a low ASPECTS has been linked to higher rates of sICH following IVT23 or MT.24 Third, the degree of hypoattenuation reflecting NWU, has been discussed as important variable in the assessment of low ASPECTS patients.15 Currently, prospective trials evaluate the effect of MT in the setting of low ASPECTS.^{16 17} It is worth noting that IVT may be applied in these patients before MT, although the effect of IVT for lower ASPECTS is ambiguous.^{18 19} As illustrated in figure 3, the risk of sICH is significantly associated with the level of NWU at baseline in patients with a lower ASPECTS, while the risk for sICH was generally low for patients with a higher ASPECTS of 7-10.
-While low NWU may be a beneficial constellation for intravenous thrombolysis, high levels of NWU may suggest higher lesion progression with more fragile ischaemic tissue and subsequent higher risk for sICH.825
+While ASPECTS is used as an estimator of the lesion extent, NWU might be interpreted as indicator of 'ischemia depth' per volume, which has been described as precise tool to determine irreversible tissue injury.
+In the past, it has been observed that the extent of hypoattenuation was predictive of the clinical response to IVT.
+Second, a low ASPECTS has been linked to higher rates of sICH following IVT or MT.
+Third, the degree of hypoattenuation reflecting NWU, has been discussed as important variable in the assessment of low ASPECTS patients.
+15 Currently, prospective trials evaluate the effect of MT in the setting of low ASPECTS.
+16 17 It is worth noting that IVT may be applied in these patients before MT, although the effect of IVT for lower ASPECTS is ambiguous.
+As illustrated in figure 3, the risk of sICH is significantly associated with the level of NWU at baseline in patients with a lower ASPECTS, while the risk for sICH was generally low for patients with a higher ASPECTS of 7-10.
+While low NWU may be a beneficial constellation for intravenous thrombolysis, high levels of NWU may suggest higher lesion progression with more fragile ischaemic tissue and subsequent higher risk for sICH.
+25